 This monitored device connects users to the emergency monitoring center when they press their personal help button, and also alerts users’ designated contacts via message.
 Once they are speaking to an operator, they can tell them whether to call their personal contacts or emergency services (if the operator cannot communicate with the caller, they will automatically dispatch emergency services).
 This package also includes fall detection, earning its title “The Whole Shabang.”
 This package costs $50 a month, including fall detection.

 This plan includes two mobile SOS pendants, so users can use them as “walkie-talkies.”
 The features are the same as “The Whole Shabang.”
 This is the most expensive plan at $75 a month, plus the $178 device fee.

 RescueTouch uses a US-based monitoring center located in Utah.
 All operators must undergo a training program to handle medical emergency situations, as well as fire and security emergencies.

 RescueTouch does not offer any extra features at this time.
-The mobile SOS pendant is an all-in-one device, and features like two-way communication and location services are included in most plans.
+The mobile SOS pendant is an all-in-one device, and “extra” features such as location services are included in the monthly cost of some plans.

 For more, read our full review of Rescue Touch’s medical alert systems

 LifeFone allows users to add a second person to their service plan for no additional fee.
 This is ideal for spouses or other family members who live in the same home who both want protection, and makes medical alert systems much more affordable for two people living in the same household.
 Compared to paying for two separate monitoring plan, LifeFone can save couples or roommates hundreds of dollars per year.